mietzen/catch-all-autofill/README.md

 - View all generated emails in extension settings
 - Filter by domain to find specific emails
 - Copy any previously generated email with one click
-- Export your email history as JSON or CSV
+- Import / Export your email history and settings as JSON
 - Delete individual entries or clear all history

 ## Todo

+- Use local wordlist, dropdown with flags and custom option that activates the url field
 - Json export should save all settings!
 - Json import
 - Github backup option (Json export) <https://stackoverflow.com/a/69290756/6847446> (GraphQL)